blocksninja/das-coin/doc/tor.md

 	./tribed -proxy=127.0.0.1:9050

-2. Run a das hidden server
+2. Run a tribe hidden server
 -------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also reachable from the Tor network.
 Add these lines to your /etc/tor/torrc (or equivalent config file):

-	HiddenServiceDir /var/lib/tor/das-service/
+	HiddenServiceDir /var/lib/tor/tribe-service/
 	HiddenServicePort 9399 127.0.0.1:9399
 	HiddenServicePort 19399 127.0.0.1:19399

 The directory can be different of course, but (both) port numbers should be equal to your tribed's P2P listen port (9399 by default).

-	-externalip=X   You can tell das about its publicly reachable address using this option, and this can be a .onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/das-service/hostname.
+	-externalip=X   You can tell tribe about its publicly reachable address using this option, and this can be a .onion address.
+Given the above configuration, you can find your onion address in /var/lib/tor/tribe-service/hostname.
 Onion addresses are given
 	                preference for your node to advertize itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).